Garage Dimensions 2.5 Car: The Ultimate Guide to Optimal Space

 Improving the Environment

-Enhancing the overall environment of the garage can make it more inviting and functional.
-Focus on elements such as lighting, insulation, and flooring.
+Enhancing the overall environment of the garage makes it more inviting and functional:

 1. Lighting: Install bright, energy-efficient lighting to ensure the space is well-illuminated.
 Combine overhead lighting with task lights for specific areas.